mgarin/weblaf/README.md

 Important
 ----------
 With [v1.27](https://github.com/mgarin/weblaf/releases/tag/v1.27) update core StyleManager functionality was added and implemented in a few WebLaF components so the way they act might differ from what you got used to.
-You might want to [read here](https://github.com/mgarin/weblaf/wiki/How-to-use-StyleManager) about features that Style manager brings.
+You might want to [read here](https://github.com/mgarin/weblaf/wiki/How-to-use-StyleManager) about features that StyleManager brings.

 I will also be adding more articles into GitHub WIKI from now on, so you can find information about various WebLaF features there.